fdumontmd/fdumontmd.github.com/source/_posts/2011-12-24-seven-databases-in-seven-weeks-mongodb-day-2.markdown

 functions; instead they are spread in the documentation or source for each prototype.

-In general, an admin command that takes a mongoDB object as a first argument will have an equivalent method in the relevant prototype.
+In general, an admin command that takes a MongoDB object as a first argument will have an equivalent method in the relevant prototype.

 For instance, the